how to do dinner the Italian way

 I've rarely eaten Italian food back in the US after that trip — I don't want to mar the memory of Italy — but when I was invited to a blogger dinner at Tuscan Kitchen in Burlington, I was excited at the chance to try Italian food, not American Italian food.

-we started off with a corn bowl and a tuna belly. both were fresh and light — something that was delicious, satisfying, and a little unexpected of Italian food (in the best way).
+To start, we had a corn bowl and a tuna belly.
+Both were fresh and light — something that was delicious, satisfying, and a little unexpected of Italian food (in the best way).
+Then, my favorite: steak and potatoes.